Jackylee2233/candle_usage/hf-hub/README.md

 ##### Q1.
 How can I retrieve and list the model's filenames (Files Tag) in JSON format from the Hugging Face Hub using the `hf_hub` API?
 Retrieve the model's files from the Huggingface hub for various purposes, including listing model files to manage it's parameters when your AI App needs to switch between multiple models.

-Following code explain the hugging face `ApiRepo::info()` method how to get the model's files and sha date in json format then convert it to `RepoInfo` raw format.
+Following two block of codes explain the hugging face `ApiRepo::info()` method, first, get the model's files and sha date in json format from the hugging face hub, then convert it to `RepoInfo` struct locally.

+For more information about the `ApiRepo::info()` method, please refer to the [Hugging Face API Documentation](https://docs.rs/hf-hub/0.3.2/hf_hub/api/sync/struct.ApiRepo.html#method.info).

 ```rust
 use hf_hub::api::sync::Api;